dm4uz3/sysv-debian/NETWORKING.md

 ```
 $ ip a
 ```
-Interfaces look like `enp2s0`, `wlp3s0`, `wls1` and so on
+Interfaces look like `enp2s0`, `wlp3s0`, `wls1` and so on.
-Most ethernet interfaces start with "e", to connect to the
-internet, you just need to type one command:
+Most ethernet interfaces start with "e", to connect to the internet, you just need to type one command:
 ```
 # dhclient <interface>
 ```